thedudeguy/PHP-Minecraft-Query/README.md

 PHP-Minecraft-Query
 ===================

-A simple PHP class to connect to a minecraft server and get data about the server using the Query Protocol
+A simple PHP class to connect to a minecraft server and get data about the server using the Query Protocol.

+To connect to a server, Query must be activated on the minecraft server by setting `enable-query=true` in the server's server.properties.

 ## Examples